zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 How do we assert that booking has successfully been completed?
 By verifying a `BookingCreatedEvent` has been "sent", of course!

-However, since we don't have an event bus yet, we decide to store all the change events in the aggregate root `Hotel` itself.
-Note that this explains the word "aggregate", as the `Hotel` aggregates all change events.
+We have put the word sent between quotes, since we don't have an event bus yet.
+So what can we do instead?

+A first step towards a possible approach is to realize that all the change emitted created by the aggregate root `Hotel` need to be collected somehow shomewhere.
+By the way, note that this also explains the word "aggregate", as the `Hotel` aggregates all change events.

-Obviously, it would be evil to just expose all these events to the outside world.
-As in the (near) future we have to be able to store the events in an event store (via a Repository), let's assume there will be a method `persist()` in the `Hotel` aggregate, that returns an immutable set of change events that need to be persisted.
+Events emitted by the `Hotel` aggregate are typically stored in a database that is usually coined accordingly: the event store.

+As this database is external to our domain (model), this in turn calls for yet another application of ports &amp; adapters: we are going to ask an event source repository to load and store the events emitted by the `Hotel` aggregate.
+Formulated more precisely, we ask the repository to load and store the `Hotel` aggregate itself, as its state is uniquely determined (rehydrated) by the events stored in the event store (using the `apply()` method).

+We can already make use of this fact, by pluggin in a stub event source repository for now.
+We can query this stub repository for the events that have (or haven't) been sent!
+So let's start with a stub event source repository right from the start and use in our tests.

 ```java
 class HotelTest {